If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Much of the benefits of compost do not come from directly feeding the plants.

+Instead, the compost improves soil structure and feeds a network of fungi.
 These fungi extract nutrients from the soil and channel them to the plant in exchange for…

 However, you disturb the microorganisms in the soil when you dig, which is why no-dig and no-till methods have become so popular in recent years.